Ryan-shamu-YT/homekit-esp8266-d5smart-gate/README.md

 #### 3. **ESP A0 Connections:**
 - **A0** → ** R1 Resistor (See in possible resistor combinatins) ** → **I/04** (Status signal from gate motor to Resistor).
 - **A0** → ** R2 Resistor (See in possible resistor combinatins) ** → **COM (GATE)** (Negative terminal of gate to resistor).
-- Both need to connect to A0 to form a voltage dividrt
+- Both need to connect to A0 to form a voltage divider

 **Possible Resistor Combinations**
 To form our voltage divider, we need 2 resistors going from the gate IO4 and COM pins to the ESP8266 A0 pim